Use these tips to write an effective hotel COVID-19 safety measure statement. (With examples!)

 Grand Palace Japan: Safety measures to prevent the spread of COVID-19

-- Personalise the message.
+- Personalize the message.
 You want to sound genuine and human – not like a robot.
-Signing off with a senior staff member’s name or even just their position adds a human touch.
+Signing off with a senior staff member’s name or their position adds a human touch.

 - Keep it simple.
 Short words, short sentences and short paragraphs work best.
 You don’t want to overwhelm or discourage people from reading further.

 - Link to other relevant information.
-This is a good opportunity to highlight other important updates, such as open hotels / temporary closures, reduced operations or changes to service hours, that you potential guests should know.
+This is a good opportunity to highlight other important updates, such as temporary closures, reduced operations, or changes to service hours that potential guests should know.

 NH Hotels: Feel safe at NH

 - Take advantage of video.
-Aside from graphics, videos can help get your message across and offers an alternative to reading lengthy text.
+Videos get your message across in an interactive manner.
+They also offer an alternative to reading lengthy text.

 - Address other potential concerns ahead of time.
 Inform would-be guests that you will provide them with additional practical information like English-speaking pharmacies or nearby medical facilities.
 Such details can further relieve travel-related anxieties.